-Insurance and intermediaries payables relate to creditors arising out of direct insurance operations.
+Insurance and intermediaries' payables relate to creditors arising out of direct insurance operations.
 Under LIE GAAP insurance and intermediary payables are held at amortised cost.
-Given the shortterm maturity of these liabilities, this is considered to be a close approximation to fair value.
+Given the short-term maturity of these liabilities, this is considered to be a close approximation to fair value.

-There has been no change in recognition or valuation basis during the year.
+There has been no change in recognition or valuation basis during the year however the Company has reclassified some balances during the year from Reinsurance Payables which related to Insurance operations and are more accurately reflected in this line item.